top of page

 We know that parents want to know exactly what is going on at school for their child/ren.
 We also know that parents and whānau don't want a whole lot of teacher technical words getting in the way of knowing exactly how well their tamariki is achieving.

 The reports that we give whānau about student achievement are the same for all students.
-However, when these reports are given out are different for Juniors and Seniors.

 We encourage all parents to come into school and speak to their child's teacher or the principal (Sue) if you have any questions at all about how your child is doing at school.